-On September 25, 2019, our Board of Directors accepted the recommendation of the Nominating and Governance Committee and voted to nominate Mark C. Capone, Heiner Dreismann, Ph.D., and Colleen F. Reitan for election at the Annual Meeting for a term of three years until the 2022 Annual Meeting of stockholders, and until their respective successors have been elected and qualified, or until their earlier death, resignation, retirement or removal.
+On September 24, 2020, our Board of Directors accepted the recommendation of the Nominating and Governance Committee and unanimously approved a resolution to nominate Rashmi Kumar, Dennis H. Langer, M.D., J.D., and Lee N. Newcomer M.D. for election at the Annual Meeting for a term to serve until the 2023 Annual Meeting of Stockholders, and until their respective successors have been elected and qualified, or until their earlier death, resignation, retirement or removal.

-Set forth below are the names of the persons nominated as directors and directors whose terms do not expire this year, their ages as of September 1, 2019, their offices in the Company, if any, their principal occupations or employment for at least the past five years, the length of their tenure as directors and the names of other public companies in which such persons currently hold directorships or have held directorships in the past five years.
+Set forth below are the names of the persons nominated as directors and the directors whose terms do not expire this year and who will continue to serve as directors following the Annual Meeting, their ages as of September 1, 2020, their offices in the Company, if any, their principal occupations or employment for at least the past five years, the length of their tenure as directors and the names of other public companies in which such persons currently hold directorships or have held directorships in the past five years.
 Additionally, information about the specific experience, qualifications, attributes or skills that led to the Board's conclusion at the time of the filing of this proxy statement that each person listed below should serve as a director is set forth below for each individual director.